rust-lang/rust-wiki-backup/Predicate-language.md

 (Discovery / change to implementation breaking safety?)

+type soundness vs. guarantee to user about the invariants that they specify

 Summary: Can do anything in the pred language, but if you want to do something not obviously safe you have to communicate your intention, reminding yourself that you have a proof obligation to ensure that your predicates _behave_ in a way that's referentially transparent, even if they're too complicated for the compiler to prove their referential transparency.